New York Giants: Final Predictions for 53-Man Roster Cuts

 Out: Khalid Abdullah, Shaun Draughn (IR)

 Shaun Draughn was supposed to challenge Orleans Darkwa for what was projected to be the final roster spot at this position.
-However, Draughn spent most of the summer on the PUP list, and when he finally did get into a game, he suffered an injury that cut short his scheduled game reps.
+However, the former spent most of the summer on the PUP list, and when he finally did get into a game, he suffered an injury that cut short his scheduled game reps.

 The only true competition that probably emerged at this position is for the starting role.

-Even though head coach Ben McAdoo named Paul Perkins as the starter in March, thus far with most of his snaps coming behind the starting offensive line, Perkins has only managed to rush for 2.7 yards per carry, a stat that while not all his fault, is still credited to his name.
+Even though McAdoo named Paul Perkins as the starter in March, he has only managed to rush for 2.7 yards per carry thus far, with most of his snaps coming behind the starting offensive line.
+While that stat is not all his fault, it is still credited to his name.

-Darkwa, on the other hand, who has taken snaps behind the first- and second-team lines, leads the running backs, averaging 3.6 yards per carry.
-He is followed very closely by rookie Wayne Gallman, who is averaging 3.5 yards per carry.
+Darkwa, on the other hand, has taken snaps behind the first- and second-team lines and leads the running backs, averaging 3.6 yards per carry.
+He is followed closely by rookie Wayne Gallman, who is averaging 3.5 yards per carry.

 It will be interesting to see if the Giants adjust their depth chart at this position.